SHIVAMGOYAL2003/pythonbasic/README.md

 # pythonbasic
-this is my first depository
+this is my first git repository